 You’ve got the gear, you’ve got the settings and you’ve got the subjects so get out there and practice.

 But start with anything but flying birds – they’re real fast and can be disheartening!

 Then go on to do some sporting events where subjects are continually on the move

 The technique you will need to master is panning; whereby you lock on to the subject and follow it in the viewfinder moving the camera as you go from one side to the other.

 Think of a tennis player whose racket continues through the shot long after the ball is gone and do the same with your camera.

-For the last 2 photos above my intention was always to get action in the wings while having a sharply focused head.
+For the last 2 photos (right and above) my intention was always to get action in the wings while having a sharply focused head.

-After watching the seagulls for a while I thought that my easiest shot would be as they landed as is the case here – practice the easy shots before making things tough.
+After watching the seagulls for a while I thought that my easiest shot would be as they landed; as is the case here – practice the easy shots before going for the tough ones.

-Getting a really good photo of a bird in flight is very rewarding but the learning process how to photograph flying birds is the real fun.
-So go out there and have some fun.
+Getting a really good photo of a bird in flight is very rewarding but the process of learning how to photograph flying birds is the real fun.

-Show me some of your images, tell me some of your findings and experiences by leaving me a message below.
+Show me some of your images, share your findings and experiences by leaving me a message below.